ashweej18/Fintech-Case-Study/README.md

 1.	**Regulations:**   As cryptocurrencies are relatively new, many countries have either banned it or have undefined regulations.
 Hence, Coinsquare needs to nimble and have strong compliance framework to navigate the changing regulations
 2.	**User Base:**  Unlike, traditional exchanges where participation is limited through broker/dealer network, potentially anybody can trade on cryptoexchange.
 The exchange which has highest user base and high trading volume is likely to dominate the market.
 Coinsquare should focus on increasing it user base by aggressively expanding in US, Europe and Asian Markets
 3.	**Product Depth & Innovation:**  Apart from adding more cryptocurrencies for spot trading, Coinsquare can look at offering margin trading, crypto future and options on its platform
-4.	**Listing Policies:**  Coinsquare can look at publish policies to evaluate altcoins.
+4.	**Listing Policies:**  Coinsquare can look at publishing listing policies to evaluate altcoins.

 ---
 ---